XtraMoistBrownie/NeuroWave/README.md

 ## License

-This software is licensed under a GNU LESSER GENERAL PUBLIC LICENSE.
+This software is licensed under a GNU LESSER GENERAL PUBLIC LICENSE Version 2.1.
 See the LICENSE file for more information

 ## Contact Information